eliegkassouf/node-interface/README.md

 ### node-interface (Interface Structure Example for NodeJS.)

+- ‼️ This is primarily designed for NodeJS.
+If you're using Angular there is a better way to define and use interfaces (please consult the angular docs).
 - ❓ On a large project or in a big team, interfaces provide a critical abstraction and the maintaining and use of them is something that Architects or Lead will focus on as a tool to keep code quality known and functionality expected
 - ✳️ I prefer a stronger typed language so this is meant to <b>enforce</b> something you need to blueprint.
 - 🛟 I find this helps reduce technical debt.
 Just remember to use proper variable names.
 Don't half ass it and you will thank yourself later if you ever need to maintain.